CUPE 3261 represents service workers all over the University of Toronto’s three campuses, and across hundreds of buildings.

 The Health and Safety Committee meets to discuss issues arising from Joint Health and Safety Meetings and all concerns brought forward by bargaining unit members.
 Do not hesitate to contact the representative in your area, or the Health and Safety Officer directly if you have any health and safety concerns in your workplace.

 It is also worth noting that the Ontario Ministry of Labour has toll-free number — 1-877-202-0008 — which operates 24 hours a day, seven days a week.
 Anyone, anywhere in Ontario can call this number to report a workplace health and safety incident, unsafe work practice, critical injury, fatality or work refusal.
 The public can also call that number if they suspect unsafe work practices or for general inquiries.

 Our trustee’s are Kwame Bloomfield and Andrew Chilton.

 Trustees act as internal auditors, and meet about twice a year to review the local’s finances.
 The primary duty of Trustees is to uncover any fraud or misuse of union funds.
 The secondary function of Trustees is to review the way that the Secretary-Treasurer is doing their job and to suggest ways that the financial affairs of the local might be improved.

-Stanley Treivus and Luke Daccord form the Communications Committee.
+Edwin Viteri, Stanley Treivus and Luke Daccord form the Communications Committee.
 This committee meets on a semi-regular basis and produces all communications (newsletters, bargaining bulletins, emails, website updates, and more) for the Union.
-If you have any input about what the Communications Committee can improve on, or suggestions for future newsletter content, please feel free to contact Stanley at email@example.com
+If you have any input about what the Communications Committee can improve on, or suggestions for future newsletter content, please feel free to contact Edwin at email@example.com

 Are you interested in helping build union communications?
 We are always looking for people who can help with social media, website building, graphic design, and content writers!
 Contact us if you want to learn more.